 8] Backdoor/BOT

 A Backdoor is usually a piece of software implemented by the authors themselves that enable access to your PC, or any kind of protected function of a computer program.
-Backdoors are often installed once Trojans have been executed, so whoever attacks your PC will gain direct access to your PC.
+Backdoors are often installed after Trojans have been executed, allowing whoever attacks your PC to gain direct access to it.
 The infected PC, also called “bot”, will become part of a Botnet.

 9] Exploit